Santa Barbara Apartment Premises Liability Attorneys

 - Improper maintenance: The landlord is responsible for many maintenance issues, depending on the lease.
 This includes upkeep of the electrical systems, plumbing, and any heating and cooling in the building.
 Poor maintenance can easily result in accidents and serious injuries.

-Whether you are a renter or just visiting an apartment building, your property should be secure while you are inside.
+Whether you are a renter or just visiting an apartment building in Santa Barbara, your property should be secure while you are inside.
 Some ways that property can be lost or damaged include:

 - Negligent security: The owner of an apartment building is responsible for ensuring windows and doors have working locks on them.
 Any locks that are missing must be brought to the attention of the property manager and should be replaced promptly to secure the belongings of every resident.
 Negligent security also creates the danger of a violent crime against a renter, which can result in injuries, emotional pain, or even wrongful death.

 - Improper maintenance: Just as proper maintenance is important to avoid injuries to renters, it can also help protect their property.
 Electrical shorts, burst plumbing, and other events caused by improper repairs can cause serious damage to the property of a renter.

 It is important to note that just because an accident occurs on a rental property does not mean the owner of that building is liable.
 First, there must be negligence - an action (or inaction) that goes against what a reasonable person would do.
 For example, the owner was aware of an issue – such as a leak in an apartment – and then failed to correct it within a reasonable timeframe to prevent injuries.
 If the owner did not know about the issue, but should have discovered it with reasonable care, he is still on the hook.